kpulgari/smart-shopper/README.md

 2. **Backend Request:** Upon clicking the SmartSearch button, the frontend of the application sends a request to the backend Flask server, transmitting the specific item or recipe the user is searching for.

 ### Processing on the Flask Server
 3. **OpenAI Query:** The Flask backend server receives the user's query and communicates with the OpenAI API.
-It utilizes the powerful capabilities of the OpenAI API to query the database for items related to the user's input.
+It utilizes the powerful capabilities of GPT 3.5 Turbo to query the database for items related to the user's input.
 For instance, searching for "cake" might retrieve various baking ingredients such as flour, sugar, eggs, etc.

 ### Displaying Results to the User
 4. **Frontend Display:** Once the Flask server obtains the results from the OpenAI API, the frontend of the SmartShopper application displays the queried items to the user.
 The user can then review the list of ingredients or related products fetched by the SmartSearch functionality.